multiplexcuriosus/mosaic/README.md

 #### III For every image in a set of images create a photo mosaic consisting of all images from a different set of images

-For all of these cases the following things need to be done to adapt the code to your needs:

-#### Customizing

-numCores <- number of available cores (often == 8)

-n <- number of pixels per picture side

 Due to my laziness I will assume you are working on windows and saved Mosaic.pde into a directory on your desktop called Mosaic.
-Replace <username> with your username.

-Also, for all use cases, the following two steps need to be done:
+For all three cases you need to do the following:

 (1) In the directory with the sketch create a directory called data and one called out

 (2) In data, create a directory called images.
 Fill the directory data/images with the images you want the mosaic to consist of

+(3) Replace <username> with your username.

+(4) numCores <- number of available cores (often == 8), n <- number of pixels per picture side

+Now come the case specific instructions

 ### Case I

 (1) active <- false, repeat <- false, subset <- false